virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

   - *ex:* `LoadDouble(NumberNameToString())` - *for the current thread, load a double value from the named variable, where the variable name is provided by a function.*
 - Object -> LoadDouble(java.util.function.Function<Object,Object>: nameFunc, double: defaultValue) -> Double
   - *ex:* `LoadDouble(NumberNameToString(),23D)` - *for the current thread, load a double value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*
+- long -> LoadDouble(String: name) -> double
+  - *ex:* `LoadDouble('foo')` - *for the current thread, load a double value from the named variable.*
+- long -> LoadDouble(String: name, double: defaultValue) -> double
+  - *ex:* `LoadDouble('foo',23D)` - *for the current thread, load a double value from the named variable,or the default value if the named variable is not defined.*
+- long -> LoadDouble(java.util.function.LongFunction<Object>: nameFunc) -> double
+  - *ex:* `LoadDouble(NumberNameToString())` - *for the current thread, load a double value from the named variable, where the variable name is provided by a function.*
+- long -> LoadDouble(java.util.function.LongFunction<Object>: nameFunc, double: defaultValue) -> double
+  - *ex:* `LoadDouble(NumberNameToString(),23D)` - *for the current thread, load a double value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 ## LoadFloat